albertoaignr/stock-analysis/README.md

 Same case with year 2018.
 ![VBA_Challenge_2018.png](/Resources/VBA_Challenge_2018.png)

-This makes it clear that a refactor process for this code, made it process the information faster.
+This makes it clear that a refactor process for this code, made it process the information for a fraction of the time.

 ## Summary